jjLugoCyS/IDS-Snort-Network-Monitoring/README.md

 4. Opening the rule file to create a rule: alert icmp-the alert typr, any any - representing the src address and port, -> any any- destination address and port, and the signature id (always start custom rules at 1 million because numbers 1 - 999,999 are reservec).<br>
 ![rule](https://github.com/user-attachments/assets/1fd61fe6-e3d5-456e-b3df-18426bfb4133)<br>
 *Ref 3: The Rule*<br>
 5. When Snort is ran to check the created rule it shows that Snort is now listening in on that traffic using our network adapter.
 On another machine run a ping to the Ubuntu machine's IP.
-Snort starts up with rules network interface and alerts format<br>
+Snort starts up with rules network interface and alerts format.<br>
 ![snort validation](https://github.com/user-attachments/assets/55fb2c04-b332-4ea8-8991-1ece46d8fb26)<br>
 *Ref 4: Snort validation*<br>
 ![snort start up with rules network interface and alerts format-done](https://github.com/user-attachments/assets/fe0b6b1c-8b9c-41ac-983e-ea57ea441881)